JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 * Note that the built-in `/` also raises an exception.
 * Exceptions are side effects though, we want to minimize their usage to avoid error-at-a-distance.
 * The above examples show how exceptional conditions can either be handled via exceptions or in the return value;
-   - the latter is the C approach but also the monadic approach as we will learn
+   - the latter is the C approach
-   - a key dimension of this course is the side effect vs direct trade-off

 ### Everything is an expression